hopeVaughn/JS_algo_ds/easy/interview_questions/dynamic_programing/README.md

 Now, back to programming terms:

-You initialize two variables: "min_price" to infinity (or a very large number) and "max_profit" to 0.
+You initialize two variables: "curMin" to the first element in the given array and "curMax" to 0.

-As you iterate through the array, for each price, you update "min_price" if the current price is lower and "max_profit" if selling at the current price would yield a higher profit (current price - min_price).
+As you iterate through the array, for each price, you update "curMin" if the current price is lower and "curMax" if selling at the current price would yield a higher profit (current price - curMin).

-At the end of the loop, "max_profit" will hold the maximum profit you can achieve by buying and selling the stock.
+At the end of the loop, "curMax" will hold the maximum profit you can achieve by buying and selling the stock.

 This algorithm is efficient (O(n)) as it only needs to loop through the array once, and it doesn't require extra space beyond the two variables for the minimum price and maximum profit, so it's also space-efficient (O(1)).